-- 6.1 At Kessingland Church of England Primary Academy we recognise that safeguarding incidents and/or behaviours can be associated with factors outside of the academy environment and/or can occur between children outside of school.
+6.1 At the Academy we recognise that safeguarding incidents and/or behaviours can be associated with factors outside of the academy environment and/or can occur between children outside of school.
 This is known as contextual safeguarding.
 It is key that all academy staff understand the definition of contextual safeguarding and consider whether children are at risk of abuse or exploitation in situations outside their families.
-Through training we will ensure that staff and volunteers are aware that extra-familiar harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence.
+Through training we will ensure that staff and volunteers are aware that extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence.
 When reporting concerns, staff should include as much information and background detail as possible so the DSL can make a referral with a holistic view of the child.
-This will allow any assessment to consider all the available evidence and the full context of any abuse. - 6.2 We recognise that children with special educational needs and/or disabilities (SEND) can face additional safeguarding challenges and these are discussed in staff training.
-These additional barriers can include: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing and signs; - Communication barriers and difficulties in overcoming these barriers. - 6.3 At Kessingland Church of England Primary Academy we recognise that a previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
+This will allow any assessment to consider all the available evidence and the full context of any abuse.

+6.2 We recognise that children with special educational needs and/or disabilities (SEND) can face additional safeguarding challenges and these are discussed in staff training.
+These additional barriers can include:

+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Children with SEN and disabilities can be disproportionately impacted by things like bullying without outwardly showing and signs; - Communication barriers and difficulties in overcoming these barriers.

+6.3 At the Academy we recognise that a previously looked after child potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
 When dealing with looked after children and previously looked after children, it is important that all agencies work together and prompt action is taken when necessary to safeguard these children, who are a particularly vulnerable group.

-Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE): County Lines
+Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE): County Lines and Serious Violence

-6.4 Kessingland Church of England Primary Academy we train staff to recognise that both CSE and CCE are a form of abuse and both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity or criminal activity.
+6.4 At the Academy we train staff to recognise that both CSE and CCE are a form of abuse and both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity or criminal activity.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
-Victims can be exploited even when activity appears consensual and it should be noted exploitation as well as being physical can be facilitated and/or take place online.
+Victims can be exploited even when activity appears consensual, and it should be noted exploitation as well as being physical can be facilitated and/or take place online.

-6.5 At Kessingland Church of England Primary Academy we understand that Child Sexual Exploitation is a form of child sexual abuse and this imbalance of power coerces, manipulates, or deceives a child or young person into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator.
+6.5 At the Academy we understand that Child Sexual Exploitation is a form of child sexual abuse and this imbalance of power coerces, manipulates, or deceives a child or young person into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator.
 Child sexual exploitation does not always include physical contact, it can also occur through the use of technology.
+We understand that some children may not realise they are being exploited e.g. they may believe they are in a genuine romantic relationship.